PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 zsh build.sh
 ```

 Once your node is running, the [core API server](/docs/build-with-powerloom/snapshotter-node/core-api/) can be found on [http://localhost:8002](http://localhost:8002).
-It comes with an easy to use SwaggerUI to test out the endpoints to retrieve snapshotted data, or monitor the node status among other things.
+It comes with an easy to use SwaggerUI at [http://localhost:8002/docs](http://localhost:8002/docs) to test out the endpoints to retrieve snapshotted data, or monitor the node status among other things.

 ![endpoints](/images/endpoints.png)